Skip to navigation Skip to content Skip to subnav

 (B) A collective bargaining agreement or employment benefit program or plan may not diminish rights provided by this subchapter.

-(3) Notwithstanding the provisions of this subchapter, an employee may, at the time a need for parental or family leave arises, waive some or all the rights under this subchapter provided the waiver is informed and voluntary and any changes in conditions of employment related to any waiver shall be mutually agreed upon between employer and employee.
+(3) Notwithstanding the provisions of this subchapter, an employee may, at the time a need for parental or family leave arises, waive some or all the rights under this subchapter, provided the waiver is informed and voluntary and any changes in conditions of employment related to any waiver shall be mutually agreed upon between employer and employee.

-(h) Except for serious health condition of the employee, an employee who does not return to employment with the employer who provided the leave shall return to the employer the value of any compensation paid to or on behalf of the employee during the leave, except payments for accrued sick leave or vacation leave.
+(h) Except for the serious health condition of the employee or safe leave when the employee is the victim or alleged victim, an employee who does not return to employment with the employer who provided the leave shall return to the employer the value of any compensation that the employer paid to or on behalf of the employee during the leave, except payments for accrued leave.
 (Added 1989, No. 83, § 1; amended 1991, No. 260 (Adj.
 Sess.), § 4; 1997, No. 41, § 1; 2005, No. 103 (Adj.
 Sess.), § 3, eff.
 April 5, 2006; 2023, No. 85 (Adj.
 Sess.), § 102, eff.
 July 1, 2024; 2023, No. 184 (Adj.
 Sess.), § 16, eff.
-July 1, 2024.)
+July 1, 2024; 2025, No. 18, § 30, eff.
+May 13, 2025; 2025, No. 32, § 3, eff.
+July 1, 2025.)